Creating a Business Plan

 The financial projections section of your business plan can be especially important if you want to borrow money from other people or lenders.
 You’ll want to give them a clear understanding of the costs, plan for growth and potential for profit associated with your business.
 Investors and lenders will also want to know how and when you’re going to be able to pay them back.

 Need help getting started with your financial statements?
-Learn how to create a business plan with this guide and template.
+Learn how to create a business plan with this template.

 Vision, mission and values